ps428/PrintPosition-pip/print-log/README.md

 print_data
 ```

-The output of the above code would be:

-I believe this would be very helpful in tracking down errors during debugging.
+I believe this would be very helpful in tracking down errors during debugging, **especially when you are working with someone else's code**.

 # Contact me
 To raise any **issues/requests** you may refer the issue page [here](https://github.com/ps428/PrintPosition-pip/issues).